isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1868.md

 **Description**

-CIRCL's all-in-1 restaurant platform - hosted by Amazon Web Services - integrates QR/online ordering with kitchen display module for dine-in, takeaway, delivery, & curbside pickup.
+CIRCL’s all-in-1 restaurant platform – hosted by Amazon Web Services – integrates QR/online ordering with kitchen display module for dine-in, takeaway, delivery, & curbside pickup.
 Known for extreme ease-of-use for both merchants & consumers, personalized interfaces, deep customizability, robo-marketing, & bulletproof reliability enabling thousands of orders/mo at top F&Bs.
 CIRCL was founded in SG by an ex-Silicon Valley team & is available in 39 countries with millions processed.

 ## Solution Packages Option(s)